DomFord/domford.me/content/publication/ford-explore-2016/index.md

 publishDate: '2020-09-21T10:27:37.176724Z'
 publication_types:
 - 2
-abstract: *Civil33ization V* as one of the most successful and definitive works of the 4X videogame genre presents a clear narrative of empire-building that, I will argue, is problematic when set against postcolonial theory.
+abstract: Civilization V as one of the most successful and definitive works of the 4X videogame genre presents a clear narrative of empire-building that, I will argue, is problematic when set against postcolonial theory.
 With many studies lauding the series for its educational capacities I argue that with an affective